Residential & Commercial Conveyancing

 We build lasting relationships with our clients.
 Most of our work comes from existing clients, referrals and recommendations.

-Clifford Johnston & Co. have long been recognised for our expertise in residential property law, and we act regularly for clients from across the North West and Cheshire including Altrincham, Hale, Alderley Edge, Wilmslow and Knutsford.
+Clifford Johnston & Co. have long been recognised for our expertise in residential property law, and we provide services for clients from across the North West and Cheshire, including conveyancing in Altrincham, Hale, Alderley Edge, Wilmslow and Knutsford.

 Our Stockport & Manchester Solicitors teams include specialists in a wide range of legal service areas, so whatever challenges or opportunities you are facing, you can count on us to guide and support you.

-Our commercial property transactions are dealt with by Horup Khan who is a qualified solicitor and has practiced in this field for many years.
+Our commercial property transactions are dealt with by Horup Khan, who is a qualified solicitor and has practised in this field for many years.
 We can assist with new business leases and lease renewals and the sale and purchase of businesses and the assignment of a lease and commercial mortgages.

 We have considerable experience of acting for many small businesses such as shops, post offices, cafes and sandwich bars.
 We also have experience of dealing with larger commercial clients.